cosmicjs/vue-blog-netlify-template/README.md

 # Vue.js Blog Template Powered by Cosmic JS

-A simple Vue.JS template for creating a fast, beautiful blog on Netlify with a continuous deployment workflow and [CosmicJS CMS](https://cosmicjs.com) for content editing.
+A simple Vue.JS template for creating a fast, beautiful blog on Netlify with a continuous deployment workflow and [Cosmic JS CMS](https://cosmicjs.com) for content editing.

 This template provides blog, blog posts, authors and elegant modern design ready to deploy on [Netlify](http://netlify.com/) with one Click!